Reece-Kelly/CP3402-Learning-Journals/week10.md

 5. Test thoroughly
 6. Remove temporary maintenance page

-You can use phpMyAdmin to restore a previous version of your database if your current one is compromised.
+You can use phpMyAdmin to restore a previous database version if your current one is compromised.

-It is important to be using the most up to date version of WordPress, as using older versions can make your website vulnerable to attacks through vulnerabilities in the older version.
+It’s important to keep WordPress updated, as older versions may contain vulnerabilities that expose your site to attacks.

-The 3 main things to keep up to date are:
+The three key components to maintain are:

 1. WordPress core files
 2. Plugins
 3. Themes

-WordPress will automatically create a notification if there are updates for any of these 3 things.
+WordPress automatically notifies you when updates are available for any of these.

+Additionally, you should change the default admin username to something difficult to guess, as many automated attacks assume it is "admin."

+WordPress has five default user roles, each with different permissions:

+1. Administrator
+2. Editor
+3. Author
+4. Contributor
+5. Subscriber

+You can modify these roles using plugins and themes to better suit your site’s needs.

 ## Career/Employability/Learning Insights

-This week I experimented with using the Pomodoro technique when studying.
-I used this in response to my insight last week that my time management was not as good as it could have been.
-I found using this technique was quite helpful, and despite the increased amount of breaks, I was able to get through more content than usual and that I was more focused.
-What helped was writing down a clear goal for each pomodoro work session, so I knew exactly what I needed to achieve in the next 25 minutes.
-I enjoyed using this technique, and I can see myself using it again in my studies.
+This week I experimented with using the Pomodoro technique to help improve my study efficiency.
+I implemented this in response to last week’s realization that my time management needed improvement.
+I figured I could make better use of the time I dedicated to CMS study using this technique, as it is very popular study method.
+I found using this technique was quite helpful, and despite the increased amount of breaks, I covered more content than usual and maintained better focus compared to when not using it.
+Setting a clear goal for each 25-minute session helped me stay on track.
+I enjoyed the pomodoro technique, and I can see myself using it again in my future studies.

 After completing the group project this week, I reflected and found that WordPress theme development and web development in general were not areas I wished to find a career in.
-That being said, I believe I have learnt quite a few skills in this subject which are transferable to many different careers in IT.
+However, I’ve gained valuable transferable skills, including familiarity with modern workflows and tools like Trello, Docker, and WordPress.
+Given their popularity in the IT industry, I believe these skills will be attractive to employers.